Skip to content

 assert not is_end2end, "End-to-end models not supported by PaddlePaddle yet"

-assert LINUX or MACOS, "Windows Paddle exports not supported yet"
+assert (LINUX and not IS_JETSON) or MACOS, "Windows and Jetson Paddle exports not supported yet"

 assert not isinstance(model, YOLOWorld), "YOLOWorldv2 MNN exports not supported yet"